pgroenbaek/trackshape-utils/README.md

 ### Compressing/decompressing shapes

-Shape files loaded are typically compressed.
+Shape files that are loaded are typically compressed.
 Decompressing them requires the use of the **ffeditc\_unicode.exe** binary.
 This must be done before any modifications can be made.
-You will get an error if you attempt to modify a compressed shape file.
+You will receive an error if you attempt to modify a compressed shape file.

 The **ffeditc\_unicode.exe** binary can be found in the UTILS folder of an MSTS installation.
-If you do not have an MSTS CD, you can instead use the [FFEDIT\_Sub v1.2 utility](https://www.trainsim.com/forums/filelib/search-fileid?fid=87969) by Ged Saunders to manually compress or decompress the shape before loading the shape, instead of using the `compress` and `decompress` functions provided in this Python module.
+If you do not have an MSTS CD, you can instead use the [FFEDIT\_Sub v1.2 utility](https://www.trainsim.com/forums/filelib/search-fileid?fid=87969) by Ged Saunders to manually decompress the shape before loading it, instead of using the `decompress` function provided in this Python module.

-Because the `compress` function uses the external **ffeditc\_unicode.exe** binary, you will need to use the `save` function to write any modifications made to the shape to disk before compressing it.
-Otherwise the non-modified shape stored on disk will be compressed, and attempting to save the changed shape after compression will result in an error.
+Because the `compress` function uses the external **ffeditc\_unicode.exe** binary, you will need to use the `save` function to write any modifications to disk before compressing the shape.
+Otherwise, the unmodified version stored on disk will be compressed, and attempting to save changes after compression will result in an error.

 ```python
 import trackshapeutils as tsu